 Certain of the Group's suppliers have access to independent third-party payable processors.
 The processors allow suppliers, if they choose, to sell their receivables to financial institutions at the sole discretion of both the supplier and the financial institution.
-We have no involvement in the sale of these receivables and the suppliers are at liberty to use these arrangements if they wish to receive early payment.
-As the original liability to our suppliers, including amounts due and scheduled payment dates, remains as agreed in our supply agreements and is neither legally extinguished nor substantially modified, the Group continues to present such obligations within trade payables.
+The Group does not direct or have any involvement in the sale of these receivables and availing of these arrangements is at the discretion of the supplier.
+As the original liability to our suppliers remains, including amounts due and scheduled payment dates, and is neither legally extinguished nor substantially modified, the Group continues to present such obligations within trade payables and includes payments to the processors within cash from operations.